marija2/acc-final/README.md

 Everyone can see the pins that you add.
 If you delete a pin, it will be deleted from the database, therefore, nobody else will be able to see it any more.

+## How this application was implemented:

+This application uses node.js to run the server code.
+Additionally, the "express" and "socket.io" npm packages were used to enable the client code to communicate with the server code.
+Lastly, the "nedb" npm package was used to create and maintain a database which stores the pins on the map.
+A MapBox map was used for the front end.